-- Management and Educators should prepare children for the animal visit, gaining perception into how the children may react to the pet. - Management, Educators, children and families should consider the rationale for having a pet and long-term implications of such a decision prior to getting the pet. - All pets and their enclosures are to be kept clean and hygienic with appropriate bedding and water. - Food will be made available for all pets and animals but kept out of reach of children at all times. - Any animal or pet kept at the Service will be regularly fed, cleaned, vaccinated, and wormed (as appropriate), and checked for fleas and diseases. - Animals including pets will not be allowed in the sand pit or any other play area.
-In event that this happens, educators will refer to and adhere to the Sand Pit Policy. - Animals including pets will never be taken into the food preparation area nor will they have access to the eating or sleeping areas, toys, bedding, eating surfaces and/or utensils. - Anyone who has handled the animal or pet will immediately wash their hands. - Children's animals or pets will only be allowed in the Service when the Nominated Supervisor has granted permission. - The program will include how to properly care for animals and how to treat them appropriately.
+- Management and educators should prepare children for the animal visit, gaining perception into how the children may react to the pet - Management, educators, children and families should consider the rationale for having a pet and long-term implications of such a decision prior to getting the pet - All pets and their enclosures are to be kept clean and hygienic with appropriate bedding and water - Food will be made available for all pets and animals - Any animal or pet kept at the Service will be regularly fed, cleaned, vaccinated, and wormed (as appropriate), and checked for fleas and diseases - Some of our pets will be 'free range' at times including our rabbits and chickens.
+Supervision of children and the animals will occur during free range times and children will be educated on how to interact with the animal.

+- Animals including pets will never be taken into the food preparation areas or have access to children's sleeping areas whilst there are any children sleeping - Anyone who has handled the animal or pet will immediately wash their hands - Children's animals or pets will only be allowed in the Service when the Nominated Supervisor has granted permission - The program will include how to properly care for animals and how to treat them appropriately.